adccb/uni/README.md

 `"token"`: a personal access token from github.

-`"urls"`: a list of repo urls, in the form `https://api.github.com/:owner/:repo`
+`"urls"`: a list of repo urls, in the form `:owner/:repo`. _trailing slashes are not supported and will break._

 ## example output